Editor’s note: Updated July 2019.

 Although there’s no set formula for the ideal strategist, a degree in any of these concentrations provides a solid foundation to build upon.
 Your strategist should have a healthy interest in all facets of data-driven content marketing so they can map out the most effective strategies, pair them with high-quality content and routinely run audits to check performance.

 Of course, a Google Analytics certification is pretty much a prerequisite for any strategist worth his or her salt.
-A giant piece of the digital marketing puzzle is pulling performance metrics out of Google Analytics, which is why so many of the best strategists basically live in there.
+A giant piece of the digital marketing and search engine optimization puzzle is pulling performance metrics out of Google Analytics, which is why so many of the best strategists basically live in there.

 There are plenty of other SEO research tools out there that can supplement Google Analytics – SEMrush, Searchmetrics and Moz, to name a few – and a content strategist should feel comfortable navigating those platforms and finding useful data in a flash.

-Past experience creating digital marketing strategies is also a huge plus, since you really don’t want to trust your all-important campaigns to someone who’s basically cutting their teeth on your dime.
+Past experience creating digital marketing strategies and spearheading projects is also a huge plus, since you really don’t want to trust your all-important campaigns to someone who’s basically cutting their teeth on your dime.

 A very particular set of skills

 Qualifications are all well and good, but they only give you a glimpse of someone’s digital marketing acumen.
-The right combination of skills is essential to creating impactful SEO and content strategies, running in-depth audits and generating the kind of meaningful ROI that will turn execs’ heads.
+The right combination of skills is essential to creating impactful search engine optimization and content strategies, running in-depth audits and generating the kind of meaningful ROI that will turn execs’ heads.

 Let’s not sugarcoat it: Content strategists spend a big chunk of the day with their heads buried in analytics dashboards, analyzing performance metrics and creating ROI reports.
 That’s certainly not everyone’s cup of tea, and to be successful as a content strategist, you need to embrace the analytical struggle.